 The International Baccalaureate Diploma Program

-is offered in two of our secondary schools, Blessed Pope John Paul II Catholic Secondary School
+is offered in three of our secondary schools, Blessed Pope John Paul II Catholic Secondary School

 in the east, and Michael Power/St. Joseph Catholic Secondary School